MICROSCOPE instrument in-flight characterization

 \subsection{Motion ranges}

 For calibration purpose it is necessary to displace one of the test-mass along or around one of its degree of freedom by a few microns.
 Dedicated sessions have been set up in order to estimate the range margins for the amplitude of the displacement and to better evaluate the disturbances related to the distance test-mass/finger stops.
-The clamping fingers used during the launch are retracted from their initial position at +75$\mu$m for SUEP and +90$\mu$m for SUREF to a new theroretical position of -75$\mu$m.
-Thus after launch these stops limit the motion range of the mass to prevent any electrical contact with the electrodes.
-Because of the ball-point shape of the finger stops tips and the conic-shaped holes on the test-mass section facing the stops, and because of the accuracy of the realization and the assembly of these parts, the range can be reduced by several tens of microns.
+The results are presented in Tab. \ref{table:range}.